-Let me start briefly by naming four out of our ten overarching, non-program-specific Conservation Title priorities.
+Let me start briefly by naming four out of our ten overarching,

 The first of those would be to reauthorize and update the Resource Conservation Act.
-Previous RCA appraisals have played major roles in subsequent Conservation Title policy decisionmaking, but the Act comes to an end in 2008 unless it is reauthorized by Congress in this farm bill.
+Previous RCA appraisals have played major roles in subsequent Conservation Title policy decision-making, but the Act comes to an end in 2008 unless it is reauthorized by Congress in this farm bill.
 We suggest combining the RCA with the monitoring and evaluation provision that this Committee rightly added to the last farm bill and then funding that monitoring and evaluation component as a percentage of total spending for each conservation program, much like we do with technical assistance right now.